The Golden Ratio (album)

 The Golden Ratio is the fifth studio album by Swedish pop music group Ace of Base.
 It was recorded in early 2009 through mid-2010.
 It is the only album to feature two new vocalists: Clara Hagman and Julia Williamson.
-Production on this album initially began with former band member and lead vocalist, Jenny Berggren in which the resulting sessions were shelved.
+Production on this album initially began with former band member and lead vocalist Jenny Berggren, but the resulting sessions were shelved.

 The Golden Ratio marks the band's first album of completely new material since their 2002 album, Da Capo.
 The album entered the German album charts at number 20 and at number 100 in Switzerland.

 Background

-The band have said of the album “The Golden Ratio” is the end result of three years of work in the studio for Ulf and Jonas.
+According to the band, the album was the result of three years of work in the studio.
 Their main challenge was to find what the Ace of Base sound would be in the second decade of the twenty-first century.
 After a year of experimenting, they realized they wanted to embrace and preserve the original Ace of Base sound and make it contemporary at the same time."
-Following the release of the album, an acoustic version was in talks but never eventuated.
+Following the release of the album, an acoustic version was considered but ultimately never recorded.